lexromo/blog/content/projects/authorizedkeys.md

     Once you're in the .ssh directory, use the cat command to display the contents of the authorized_keys file.
 Type the following command: cat authorized_keys

 Executing this command will render the content of the file directly within the terminal interface.

+## Create the .ssh directory and the authorized_keys file the first time.

+You might not have a .ssh directory and the authorized_keys file, so lets fix that!

+* Create the .ssh directory:

+    mkdir ~/.ssh

+Set the right permissions:

+    chmod 700 ~/.ssh

+Create the authorized_keys file:

+    touch ~/.ssh/authorized_keys

+Set the right permissions:

+    chmod 600 ~/.ssh/authorized_keys